Auzzy/pyinq/docs/src/source/discovery.rst

 It's magic!

 Okay, not really.
 However, it *is* magic in the sense that all you must do is ensure any subfolders are valid Python packages, which should be the case anyways.
+Remember, all that means is that the folder has a file called __init__.py, which will usually be empty.
 That's it.
 There is no directive, line of code, or anything you must add to your tests to make them discoverable.

 When you run test discovery, PyInq searches the provided test directory for PyInq tests and loads them [#]_ .
 If it encounters a directory which appears to be a Python package, it will also search that directory for tests.
 If it doesn't appear to be a Python package, it will be skipped.
 Once this process completes, all discovered tests are executed.
 As with executing an individual file, the order of execution is undefined, so all tests should be independent.
 And of course, a report on all the test results is provided.